na-na-hi/renget/archive/how2playba.md

 - Craft gift selectors using yellow tailor stones
 It's more efficient to reroll normal gifts into a girl's favourite ones.
 Don't use liked gifts for gift selectors.

+>Stacking (de)buffs
+You can stack several (de)buffs with the same descriptor/effect, but only if they're in different skill slots.
+E.g. I can stack Akane's EX skill DEF down with Maki's basic skill, and sAzusa's sub skill.
+I can't stack Akane's DEF down with Noa's, Hiyori's, or Mine's DEF down as they are on the same skill slot.
+There is some nuance here: sHoshino's ATK buff EX stacks with Himari/Kotama's ATK buff EX for example, but generally (de)buffs in the same skill slot don't stack.

 # FAQ
 > I'm AP capped!
 What do I spend it on?